dsmyda/DrillingInfo-app/README.md

-# CLI-for-DI-API
+# DrillingInfo Application
-A CLI to interact with the DrillingInfo API
+A desktop application to interact with the DrillingInfo API

-README UNDER CONSTRUCTION

-Run cli-main.py
+README and App in progress.